1. Lead From the Front

-Soldiers are always watching their leaders and leaders should exemplify readiness and the tenets of P3.
-Being knowledgeable is good, but believing and striving to reach the P3 targets will support your ability to be the best example that the Soldiers desire to be like their leadership.
+Soldiers are always watching their leaders and leaders should exemplify readiness and the tenets of the Performance Triad (P3).
+Being knowledgeable is good, but believing and striving to reach the P3 targets will support your ability to be the best example for your that the Soldiers. desire to be like their leadership.
 A leader that lives P3 and exudes passion about it will naturally lead other Soldiers to higher performance.
 You don’t have to be perfect, but being dedicated to constantly improving your performance as a Soldier goes a long way to set the right example.
 The P3 helps keep units on an azimuth towards personal readiness and Soldier optimization to achieve squad overmatch!

-Is there a better way?
 Is there a better way to leverage existing resources and support elements?
 What assumptions should be challenged?
 For example, hosting a Farmer’s Market on your installation improves food options and fruits/vegetable consumption.
-Hosting cooking demonstration or classes can help young families learn how to eat healthy on a budget.
+Hosting cooking demonstrations or classes can help young families learn how to eat healthy on a budget.
 Science tells us that Soldiers’ need more sleep to optimize performance.
 So, why is Army PRT always in the morning?
 Well, there’s nothing in the regulation that mandates “ZeroDarkThirty” workouts.
 Don’t be stuck in the status quo.
-Fort Carson innovated and moved their PRT times to 1600.
+Fort Carson innovated and moved their PRT times to 1600

-Have you seen the new Army Combat Fitness Test webpage?
+Have you seen the new Army Combat Fitness Test webpage ?
 It has links to the Army Combat Fitness Test Initial Operation Capability, Army Combat Fitness Test FY20 Standards along with videos.
 FM 7-22, Army Physical Readiness Training has strength training progressions, functional movement drills, mobility and agility skills, and reconditioning concepts.
 Does your Brigade or Battalion have a formal reconditioning program?
 Enforcing PRT and proper reconditioning at the unit level can help you get your Soldiers fit and back quicker when they are injured.
 Preventing re-injury with a formal reconditioning program is scientifically proven and FM 7-22 includes reconditioning standards for Soldiers coming off profiles or injuries.
 Incorporate the Pregnancy and Post-Partum Physical Training Program to maximize your Soldiers’ readiness.
-Maximize your MFTs – they can help recondition Soldiers.
-Have MRTs and MFTs meet quarterly to share best practices and leverage your Brigade medical assets to track injuries, profiles, and apply risk mitigation strategies to preserve your unit’s combat power.
+Maximize your Master Fitness Trainers (MFTs) – they can help recondition Soldiers.
+Have Master Resiliency Trainers (MRTs) and MFTs meet quarterly to share best practices and leverage your Brigade medical assets to track injuries, profiles, and apply risk mitigation strategies to preserve your unit’s combat power.
 Refer Soldiers to the Army Wellness Center to improve physical fitness by targeting the physical fitness and performance of Soldiers.

 Town Halls can facilitate understanding barriers, discussing policies and processes, and what is important to change from a Soldier and Family perspective regarding readiness and resilience.
-A P3 Town Hall can help drive the ways leadership is promoting readiness and resilience and for example, reinforce that optimal sleep and living environments help your Soldiers get the rest they need to perform their best.
+A P3 Town Hall can help drive the ways leadership is promoting readiness and resilience.
+For example, reinforcing optimal sleep and living environments can help your Soldiers get the rest they need to perform their best.
 Remember, sleep is ammunition for the brain!
-You can also set barracks policy for lights off at 2200, enforced quiet times, and ensuring barracks are quiet, cool and dark.
-These simple steps can help Soldiers increase sleep time for optimal performance.
 Town Halls provide a forum for unit leaders to demonstrate commitment to the Profession of Arms and the tenets of the P3.

 Capitalize on the Army’s, and a Soldier’s love of competition.
 Having a unit wide challenge builds esprit-de-corps and moves your Soldiers toward better readiness.
 The P3 Warrior Challenges provide 26 challenges that can be adapted and executed for unit competition.
 The Warrior Challenges also provide ideas for scoring and ways to involve the Total Army Family!
 The FT Campbell Eagle Fitness Challenge Tour is a great example and integrates Warrior Challenges, the Total Army Family, and the entire Fort Campbell and surrounding community.
 Other ideas include unit recognition with a P3 streamer for the unit’s guidon, or time-off awards to incentivize personal readiness and the Warrior Ethos.
 Creative challenges can also improve Soldier motivation.
 How about a competition that encourages Soldiers to submit videos about their dedication to being a Tactical Athlete that values sleep, activity, and nutrition?